antoineruzette/stroma-spatial-analysis/README.md

 ![StromaCellMarkerQuant](images/fig1_workflow.png)

 ## Overview
-This code repository provides the implementtion of a comprehensive image analysis pipeline for quantifying the spatial distributipm of fluorescently-labeled cell markers in relation to the stromal border of solid tumor environments.
-It is further described in Ruzette et al, 2024 (insert citation), and was successfully applied in Kozlova et al, 2024 (insert citation) to reveal the spatial distribution of NDRG1, a novel DNA repair protein, in pancreatic tumors.
+This code repository provides the implementtion of an image analysis pipeline for quantifying the spatial distributipm of fluorescently-labeled cell markers in relation to the stromal border of solid tumor environments.
+The pipeline is designed to process high-resolution whole-slide images of fluorescently-labeled tissue sections and consists of: (1) a deep learning-based nuclei segmentation step using StarDist, (2) a machine learning-based composite classification step and (3) a parameter sensitivity analysis and visualization step.
+The pipeline is implemented in QuPath (Groovy) and Python.

 ## Features